Grim Dawn

-Grim Dawn is an action role-playing game (ARPG), developed and published by Crate Entertainment for Microsoft Windows in February 2016 and released for Xbox One in December 2021.
+Grim Dawn is an action role-playing game for Windows developed by Crate Entertainment and published in February 2016.
+A version for Xbox One was released in December 2021.
 Developed using the Titan Quest engine, it is set in a thematically dark fictional world loosely based on the Victorian era.
-It has received generally favorable reviews from critics.
+It received generally favorable reviews from critics and had sold 7 million units (including its DLC) by February 2022.

 Plot

 Grim Dawn takes place in Cairn, a setting in which humanity has been brought to near extinction by a trans-dimensional war.

 The conflict begins when the humans in the setting begin to contact Aetherial entities from another dimension.
 Using what was learned from these entities, they open a portal to bring one into their own dimension and learn that the Aetherials could possess humans, and that these humans would retain enhanced abilities after the spirit was removed from the host.
 The people then released more Aetherials into the world, who themselves opened more portals and would intend to use humanity for their own purposes.

 This attracted the attention of another race known as the Cthonians, who declared war to destroy humanity before it could be completely dominated.
 The war caused enormous numbers of casualties to the human population and damaged the fabric of reality, causing additional horrors to manifest.

 The remaining human survivors reside in scattered enclaves, observing the war to learn of their enemies' weaknesses and using powers gained from exposure to the warp to prepare to retaliate at the invaders.